Nethereum/Nethereum.Docs/docs/nethereum-processing-logprocessing.md

 This demonstrates usage of the block progress repository provided for Azure Tables by Nethereum.

-Requires Nuget package: Nethereum.BlockchainStore.AzureTables
+**Requires Nuget package: Nethereum.BlockchainStore.AzureTables**

 Namespace
 ``` csharp
 #r using Nethereum.BlockchainStore.AzureTables.Bootstrap;
 ```

 Create an azure tables repository factory.
-You'll need to pass an azure connection string.
+You'll need to pass your azure connection string.
 You can also provide a table prefix (in the example we're using "samples") which means any table created in Azure by the factory is prefixed.
 It allows the same azure storage account to be used for multiple processors.
 ``` csharp
 var azureTablesRepositoryFactory = new AzureTablesRepositoryFactory(_azureConnectionString, "samples");
 ```